The Initiative

 Union School District believes that the integration of technology into the learning process is essential to preparing students for their futures.
 1:1 technology provides anytime/anywhere learning and opens the doors to collaboration, problem solving and critical thinking skills that students need to compete and contribute in our local and the global society.

 By preparing our students to communicate and collaborate in an ethical and safe manner we are preparing them for their futures.
 The Common Core Standards both explicitly and implicitly require students in all grades to use technology to research, collaborate, and create original works.
-Additionally, the end-of-the-year California State Assessments begin in third grade and are administered entirely on a computer.
+Additionally, the California State Assessments begin in third grade and are administered entirely on a computer.
 Using technology throughout the year in an authentic manner will better prepare our students for this new generation of assessments.

-What's a chromebook?
+What's a Chromebook?

 A Chromebook is a laptop running Chrome OS as its operating system.
 Chromebooks are designed to be used primarily while connected to the Internet and integrate with Google Apps for Education, the collaborative learning environment used by Union School District teachers and students.